 Acquire a unique entity identifier (currently, a DUNS number).
-In general, the Office of Management and Budget requires every applicant for a federal award (other than an individual) to include a "unique entity identifier" in each application, including an application for a supplemental award.
+The Office of Management and Budget requires every applicant for a federal award (other than an individual) to include a "unique entity identifier" in each application, including an application for a supplemental award.
 Currently, a DUNS number is the required unique entity identifier.